 Group on Earth Observations (GEO)

-GEO is a global partnership which includes the European Commission and its Member States.
+The Group on Earth Observations (GEO) is a global partnership which includes the European Commission and EU Member States.
 One of its main tasks is to coordinate efforts to build a Global Earth Observation System of Systems (GEOSS).
-EEA has been encouraging the implementation of SEIS principles into GEO processes, has contributed to the GEOSS data core, and has offered Eye on Earth as a point of entry for GEOSS data.